bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      Above combines the capabilities of SQL and NoSQL databases with low code processing logic to enable anyone to create a smart operational data store for apps, people and 3rd parties
+      Above combines the capabilities of SQL and NoSQL databases with low code processing logic to enable anyone to create a smart operational data lake for apps, people and 3rd parties
     actions:
       - label: Learn More